 All of the expenses listed are considered “above the line.”
 This means that they are directly controllable by a restaurant manager in theory.
 These percents serve as targets that a restaurant manager is expected to meet.
 These are incredibly aggressive goals and can often be made unattainable by unexpected expenses.
 The two that are most often seen as places to make up lost ground are in hourly labor and supplies.
 This means operating with fewer cooks and servers in slow periods or holding off on ordering supplies that make the service run smoother.

 Fixed Costs (21%): These are items that are out of the control of a restaurant manager.
 They include some significant expenses.
 Rent, insurance, corporate salaries, and debt service form most of this category.
 Restaurants located in prime shopping districts often pay as much as 10% of revenue to a landlord.
-A variety of insurance policies covering everything from injured workers to sexual harassment to food borne illness are required to run a restaurant, check the business insurance brisbane options for more information.
+A variety of insurance policies covering everything from injured workers to sexual harassment to food borne illness are required to run a restaurant, check the top personal injury lawyer in chicago options for more information.
 The people working in the corporate office actually paying these bills and designing these budgets also have to be paid.
 One of the most significant costs is the expense of opening the restaurant.
 So far we have accounted for replacing the broken plate, but not buying the hundreds of original plates needed to open the restaurant.
 Every piece of furniture, plate ware, décor, and glass has to be originally purchased.
 This is usually done with a loan requiring repayment with interest.